dastanramazan/Projects-on-C/README.md

 # Projects-on-C
-Implementation of linux commands on C and others
+Implementation of linux commands on C and other projects